commure/datatest/README.md

 Each test case in this file (the file contents must be an array) is deserialized into the argument type of the test function and a separate test instance is created for it.

-Test function must take exactly one argument and the typoe of this argument must implement [`serde::Deserialize`].
+Test function must take exactly one argument and the type of this argument must implement [`serde::Deserialize`].
 Optionally, if this implements [`ToString`] (or [`std::fmt::Display`]), it's [`ToString::to_string`] result is used to generate test name.